maria/cdl_tests/README.md

 #### Copy and run the tests

-  - Copy the test file inside the project `cp test_user.py cdl_tests/cdl/tests/.`
+  - Copy the test case inside the project in the file `~/cdl_tests/cdl/tests.py`

-  -  `python manage.py test cdl/tests/test_user.py`
+  - Run all the project tests, with the command: `python manage.py test`

-The runner is build in Django, no need to use nosetests anymore.
+The runner is build in Django, no need to use `nosetests` anymore.

 ####